customers and associates.

 We may also ask you some other voluntary questions during registration (for example, demographic questions) so we can gain a clearer understanding of who you are.
 This enables us to assess whether you qualify for a free subscription or registration, need to be invited to a specific event or have specific products delivered to you.
 We may also use these details to create anonymised audience information for our sponsors and partners to facilitate their advertising or commercial decision-making process.

-We will process data collect? for the purpose of facilitating your registration or subscription on the basis of Legitimate Interests to deliver the service for which you have registered or subscribed.
-We will also, on this basis, contact you occasionally about other relevant services and products which we think will interest you.
+We will process data collected for the purpose of facilitating your registration or subscription on the basis of Legitimate Interests to deliver the service for which you have registered, opted into or subscribed.
+We may contact you occasionally about other relevant services and products which we think will interest you.
 You always have a choice and can opt out of the processing on this basis at any time by contacting us at firstname.lastname@example.org with the subject line: Opting out of data processing.

 Other uses of your data